 - Figure compositions are high in relief, filling up the entire space.

-- The depiction of posture gets naturalistic and there is no stiffness in the body.
+- The depiction of posture is naturalistic and there is no stiffness in the body.

 - The narration gets elaborated and carving techniques appear more advanced than Barhut.

-- Symbols continued to be representing Buddhas or past Buddhas (according to the textual tradition there are 24 Buddhas, but only first one, Dipankar, and the last six are pictorially represented).
+- Symbols continued to represent Buddhas or past Buddhas (according to the textual tradition there are 24 Buddhas, but only the first one, Dipankar, and the last six are pictorially represented).

-- Even though narrative gets more elaborated, the depiction of the dream episodes remains very simple (the dream of queen Mayadevi).
+- Even though the narrative gets more elaborated, the depiction of the dream episodes remains very simple (the dream of Queen Mayadevi).

 Stupa-1, Sanchi (Madhya Pradesh):